Hoodoo Mountain: Eruptive periods

 The fourth eruptive period 54,000 years ago produced a subaerially erupted sequence of up to five stacked lava flows on the north–central and southwestern flanks.
 Individual flows vary from 10 to 30 m thick and are separated by 1 to 10 m of lava breccia, giving the sequence a total thickness of around 200 m.
-The lava flows do not appear to have interacted with glacial ice, suggesting that at least the upper flanks of Hoodoo Mountain were ice-free at the time of their eruption.
+The lava flows do not appear to have interacted with glacial ice, suggesting at least the upper flanks of Hoodoo Mountain were ice-free at the time of their eruption.
 Columnar joints more than 1 m thick characterize these flows.